 He could hear Bryan mumbling something to her, shuffling to take the phone away from her hand.
 “I’ll see you later,” she crooned before disconnecting.
 “Don’t break a leg.”

 Ben tucked the phone into his pocket and opened his fly.
 While humming the tune of a nondescript song, he happily sprayed yellow patterns of urine into the untouched snow until the loud crack of a tree branch disrupted him.
-Turning his head, he feared for a moment that he’d come face-to-face with a mountain lion or a bear scrounging for its afternoon snack, but what he discovered was Katy, now almost directly behind him.
+Turning his head, he feared he’d come face-to-face with a mountain lion or a bear scrounging for its afternoon snack, but what he discovered was Katy, now almost directly behind him.
 Her purple ski jacket was unzipped to reveal that she was wearing only a black satin push-up bra underneath.

 “Ben,” she breathed, coming at him again.
 “I’ll do anything you want.”